eclab/edisyn/LIBRARIAN.md

 # Librarian Support

+NOTE: The Librarian is not present in the current build.
+It'll show up in the coming build.

 Edisyn's librarian is in its very early stages, and I can only test it on certain machines here and there.
 If you'd like to assist in testing, I would be greatful -- just report errors on github or mail me directly (sean@cs.gmu.edu).

 Below are the various stages of implementation and testing of the librarian system for various editors.